cormachogan/hostinfo-operator/README.md

   foo: bar
 ```

-We need to modify this sample manifest so that the specification matches what we added to our CRD.
-We had a __spec.hostname__ field, as per the __api/v1/hostinfo_types.go__ modification.
-Thus, after a simple modification, the CR manifest looks like this, where esxi-dell-e.rainpole.com is the name of the ESXi host that I wish to query.
+We need to slightly modify this sample manifest so that the specification field matches what we added to our CRD.
+Note the spec: above where it states 'Add fields here'.
+We have removed the __foo__ field and added a __spec.hostname__ field, as per the __api/v1/hostinfo_types.go__ modification earlier.
+Thus, after a simple modification, the CR manifest looks like this, where __esxi-dell-e.rainpole.com__ is the name of the ESXi host that we wish to query.

 ```yaml
 $ cat topology_v1_hostinfo.yaml